 ASCI 123 Horse Production

 The course is designed to give students a broad basis of information for decision making in the management and operation of a horse herd from broodmare health to foaling.
-Herd health, stallion handling, cost of production, reproductive efficiency and marketing will be evaluated.
+Herd health, stallion, mare and foal handling, cost of production, reproductive efficiency, artificial insemination and marketing will be evaluated.
 The use of equine software and technology will also used in the class.

 ASCI 124 Equine Training

 This course is designed to give students hands-on experience in training horses of different ages safely and under control.
 The course provides the theory and concepts for appropriate decision-making for equipment and equine conditions that affect learned and innate behaviors.
 Considerable time will be spent on ground work and proper methodologies of equine behaviors to create a solid foundation for equine performance.